AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes sat on his golden throne on the hill of Aegaleos, watching the Battle of Salamis unfold below.
 He was confident of victory.
 After all, he had the largest army and navy in the world.

-But the Greeks were fighting for their freedom and determined to win.
+But the Greeks were fighting for their freedom and were determined to win.
 They were also more skilled and experienced sailors than the Persians.

 The battle raged for hours, and Xerxes began to grow uneasy.
 The Greeks were fighting harder than he had expected.
 And then, he saw something that made his blood run cold.